bxparks/tzplus/README.md

-Assuming that only short (about 10-15 characters or less) can be displayed at a time, we want to present the timezones to the user, in a hierarchical structure, starting from the largest geopolitical areas (continents, oceans), then the ISO countries, then display the cities.
+Assuming that only short (about 10-15 characters or less) can be displayed at a time, we want to present the timezones to the user, in a hierarchical structure, starting from the largest geopolitical areas (continents, oceans), then the ISO countries, then display the timezones which often map to cities.
 Ideally, the cities would be sorted in a reasonable manner (alphabetically, geographically (West to East), or by UTC time offset).

 <a name="TzdbDeficencies"></a>
 ## TZDB Deficiencies